-In IntelliJ Editor, If there is any unused code such as imports, methods or classes, or variables, It shows greyed code that code is not used anywhere.
+In IntelliJ Editor, If there is any unused code such as imports, methods classes, or variables, It shows greyed code that code is not used anywhere.
 Developers manually remove it in a single file.

 If you want to remove multiple files in a larger project, it is a very tedious task to check each file and remove unused code manually.